This apprenticeship standard is in development and is not yet ready to use

 B3: Share knowledge and experience with others with regards to maintaining safety and the safety of others.

-B4: Respect tooling and tools and use them for the correct purpose and in the correct manor for which they are intended to be used.
+B4: Respect tooling and tools and use them for the correct purpose and in the correct manner for which they are intended to be used.

 B5: Appreciate own knowledge and skill levels when there is a need for tool maintenance that may beyond own or company capabilities.